Cherneka Johnson

-Cherneka Lee Johnson (born 3 March 1995) is a professional boxer who has held the IBF female junior-featherweight title since April 2022.
+Cherneka Johnson (born 3 March 1995) is a New Zealand Māori professional boxer.
 Born in New Zealand, she represents Australia in international competition.

-In her career, Johnson has won three major boxing titles which also include winning the WBA Oceania female bantamweight title in 2017 against Filipino boxer Gretel de Paz, and the WIBA bantamweight title in 2018 against Thailand boxer Rungnapha Kaewkrachang.
-In 2021, Johnson fought Shannon O'Connell for the WBA Gold female bantamweight title.
-The fight was close, however, Shannon O'Connell won the fight by split decision.
+She has been undisputed female bantamweight champion since July 2025 and previously held the IBF female super-bantamweight title.

+Early life

+Johnson was born in Tauranga, New Zealand to a family of Māori (Ngāti Ranginui) descent.
+She is the eldest of three, with one brother and one sister.
+In 2007, aged 11, she moved to Australia and settled on the Gold Coast.
+Johnson first tried boxing at a local PCYC in 2008 and soon after joined the Albert Boxing Club on the Gold Coast to train under Allan Nicolson Jr alongside future world champions Skye Nicolson and Che Kenneally.
+She moved to Warrnambool in 2016 in pursuit of a professional boxing career and remained there until 2023 when she relocated back to Queensland and settled on the Gold Coast where she trains in Coolangatta.

 Amateur career

-Johnson began her boxing career in the amateur division in 2011 after she moved to Australia.
+Johnson began her amateur boxing career in 2011 a few years after she moved to Australia.
 When fighting in international competitions she would represent Australia.
 In the four AIBA World Boxing Amateur Championships she has won the 2011 Junior World Championships, came 5th in the 2013 Youth World Championships and reached top 16 in the Elite World Championships in 2012 and 2014.
 She has won multiple National titles including three Australian national championships and three Golden Gloves championships.
 Johnson ended her amateur boxing career, competing in over 60 amateur boxing fights.